 Departure

-Mountain Rescue Insurance
+Activity, Injury and Mountain Rescue

-It is a condition of booking that you are insured against medical expenses, injury, illness, death, mountain rescue, cost of repatriation and personal accident risks.
+It is a condition of booking that you are insured against medical expenses, injury, illness, death, cost of repatriation and personal accident risks.
+For all of our trips your insurance must also cover mountain rescue.
+The exception to this is if the trip is being held in the United Kingdom or Norway where mountain rescue is free of charge.
 Please ensure that your insurance covers you to the maximum altitude given on your trip itinerary.
 The maximum altitude for any trip can be checked on the 'At A Glance' box on each trip page.
-Most of our trips have a maximum altitude of 3,000 metres.
-If you are unsure or are joining a bespoke trip, then please ask us for specific details.

 Trip Cancellation/Curtailment Insurance

 You should also have insurance to cover trip cancellation and curtailment.
-Please note that your deposit and balance payments are non-refundable, unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
+Insurance should be booked as soon as we have confirmed that your trip is going ahead.
+Note that your deposit and balance payments are non-refundable unless it is Tracks and Trails who cancel the trip due to a failure to reach the required minimum numbers.
 In this case we will offer you a refund or the option of transferring to another trip if one is available.
 We also advise that you should have insurance which covers baggage loss/equipment damage as Tracks and Trails will not be held responsible for loss/damage to baggage/equipment.

+All of the above insurances are detailed in our Terms and Conditions.
 For further details, please read the Insurance section on our website.

-• Winter temperatures in Scandinavia are 'according to the locals' becoming warmer, which is why we now run trips in the months of January, and February, as well as the traditional ski touring months of March and April.
+Winter temperatures in Scandinavia are 'according to the locals' becoming warmer, which is why we now run trips in the months of January, and February, as well as the traditional ski touring months of March and April.
 Even in January when the daylight hours are short we find that we have more than enough time for skiing.
 We have never yet had guests feeling they were losing out in terms of ski hours by booking in January or February.
 There is a special pleasure to starting your ski day in the sunrise, and skiing back with the sunset.

 Historically temperatures in December have averaged -8°Celsius (17.4°F), in January -9.7°Celsius (14.5°F), in February -9.2°Celsius (15.4°F), in March -6.6°Celsius (20.1°F), and in April -2.3°Celsius (27.9°).
 Clearly there is the potential for temperatures to drop much lower, but rarely lower than -15°C (5°F).